 A neighborhood with history offers a rich culture and a startlingly accurate glimpse into the past.
 The Upper West Side is one of such neighborhoods.
 There are hundreds of buildings that are historic and of architectural significance.
 However, some of these buildings hold quite the dark past.
 Stories of ghosts roaming around hallways and spirits lurking in basements have captured the minds of New Yorkers for decades.
-And you’d be shocked to find out how many famous buildings in NYC are haunted.
 Continue reading below to discover which are the spookiest buildings of the Upper West Side … only if you dare.

 1 West 72nd Street